Showing strength in the face of unthinkable tragedy

-- May 2022: Collaborative group of funders, coordinated by the Community Foundation for Greater Buffalo and the United Way of Buffalo, form the Buffalo Together Community Response Fund; more than 100 local and national foundations and 2,000 community members contribute.
+- May 2022: Collaborative group of funders, coordinated by the Community Foundation for Greater Buffalo and the United Way of Buffalo, formed the Buffalo Together Community Response Fund; more than 100 local and national foundations and 2,000 community members contributed.

-- August 2022: Dr. LaVonne Ansari, CEO and executive director of the Community Health Center of Buffalo, Inc.; and Thomas Beauford, Jr., president and CEO of the Buffalo Urban League, are asked to co-chair a community-led initiative to address systemic issues and structural racism in East Buffalo.
+- August 2022: Dr. LaVonne Ansari, CEO and executive director of the Community Health Center of Buffalo, Inc.; and Thomas Beauford, Jr., president and CEO of the Buffalo Urban League, accepted an invitation to co-chair a community-led initiative to address systemic issues and structural racism on the East Side.

-- October 2022: The Steering Committee, with separate funding from local philanthropic organizations, hires Minneapolis-based Rainbow Research to lead the process.
+- October 2022: The Steering Committee, with separate funding from local philanthropic organizations, hired Minneapolis-based Rainbow Research to lead the process.

-- November 2022: Steering Committee and consultant are publicly announced and commence work.
+- November 2022: Steering Committee and consultant are publicly announced and began work.

 News & press releases

 Buffalo Together Community Response Fund Announces Formation of Community-Led Steering Committee

 Members chosen based on experience, insight and connection to East Buffalo CommunityRead more

 Buffalo Together Community Response Fund Announces Additional Grantees, Fund Co-Chairs and Updated Fund TotalRead more